jpokan/notes/misc/motion.md

 ### Newtons second law

 A force ${\vec{F}}$ is a vector that causes an object with mass to accelerate.
+This force could be the wind, gravity or any force you would like to apply to the position of point in space.

 $\ {\vec{F}} = M \times {\vec{A}}$